parvanehnikpour/Bulk_RNA_Seq_Analysis_by_Python/README.md

 ## Additional Information

-- This script was developed for the final project of Python_for_biologists_2,5_HT24 course, and it can be modified to suit specific requirements.
+- This script was developed for the final project of Python_for_biologists_2,5_HT24 course (Automn 2024, Gothenburg University, Sweden), and it can be modified to suit specific requirements.
 - If you encounter any problems while using this script, please feel free to reach out to me at parvanehnikpour@gmail.com.
 I’m happy to assist you with any issues you may face.